scala-ide/docs/user/features/scalainterpreter.rst

 The toolbar contains the following five buttons:

 ================= ================================= ================================================================================================
-|replayAll|       Replay All Comands                Execute again all commands from the current session.
+|replayAll|       Replay All Commands                Execute again all commands from the current session.
 |terminate|       Terminate                         Stop the interpreter.
 |terminateReplay| Terminate and Replay              Reset the interpreter, and execute again all commands from the current session.
 |clear|           Clear Output                      Clear the view, but keeps the current session state.
-|autoreplay|      Replay History on Project Rebuild If enable, the commands from the current session are executed everytime the project is rebuilt.
+|autoreplay|      Replay History on Project Rebuild If enable, the commands from the current session are executed every time the project is rebuilt.
 ================= ================================= ================================================================================================

 .. |replayAll| image:: ../images/restart_co.gif